Soldiers ‘grateful’ for more than feast this Thanksgiving

 “This meal is a privilege.
 I am looking forward to calling home to tell them about it,” she added.

-More photos from the Thanksgiving celebration may be viewed on Fort Leonard Wood’s Flickr page.
+More photos from the Thanksgiving celebration may be viewed on Fort Leonard Wood’s Flickr.

 |Date Taken: